 Recording Arts and Production

-Through group and individualized instruction, hands-on opportunities to record a multitude of styles, and exposure to Grammy Award-winning engineers and producers, students who complete this program are poised for audio careers that demand the highest level of expertise.
+Through group and individualized instruction, hands-on opportunities to record, and exposure to accomplished engineers and producers, you’ll be poised for audio careers that demand the highest level of expertise.

 Program Facts